Science Pathway: International Year

-You take a combination of English language and academic courses.
-If you join with a lower English level, you take more English language courses at the start, and academic courses are introduced more gradually throughout the duration of your International Year One program:
+When you enroll in the International Year pathway, you take a combination of English language and academic courses.
+If you join with a lower English level, you take more English language courses at the start, and academic courses are introduced more gradually throughout the duration of your International Year program:

 Note: The above is an indication of program content.
 Courses are subject to change.